GazzaJ/CI-MS3-W3Recipes/README.md

 Adding and Editing data are very similar and thus the structure and design of some pages have been re-used to create a familiar and intuitive format for the user.

 ##### Interaction Design
-User interactions on the W£Recipes app can be subdivided into three categories:
+User interactions on the W3Recipes app can be subdivided into three categories:
  - **Navigation**
  I have reverted to a conventional, mobile responsive navbar for this project, and this is one of the key elements which anchors each distinct page together.
   ![Navbar](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/navbar.jpg)